7 Things You Need to Give Up if You Want to Succeed

 Yesterday is gone.
 Your future starts now.
 Some things can be hard to let go of.
 Maybe you have some regrets in life- I used to think I have a lot of them.
 I’ve made bad decisions in the past, I know what it’s like to not have your shit together.
 To feel lost and confused.
 Guess what though?
 Everything that I went through taught me something.
 There are some things that you can’t learn by taking a class or reading a book.
 It doesn’t matter if you’re 20, 30, 40 or 50 years old- it’s never too late to go after your dreams.

 I know someone who completely turned their life around at 50.
 Lost A LOT of weight, got into fitness, found a new, loving partner.
-If he were to think “well..
-I’m 50, I should have done all of this a lot sooner, when I was younger, it’s too late now, why did I wait so long?” he’d never be the person he is today.
+If he were to think “well… I’m 50, I should have done all of this a lot sooner, when I was younger, it’s too late now, why did I wait so long?” he would never be the person he is today.

 FEAR OF FAILURE

-Whatever it is that you’re after, know that I believe in you.
+Whatever it is that you’re after, believe in yourself.
 I know, that you are meant to have an amazing life.

 If you enjoyed this, you might also like these: